-A copy of the proposed language for LCB File No. R044-20, may be downloaded from the Nevada Occupational Safety and Health Administration website: http://dir.nv.gov/OSHA/Home.
-Before the Public Workshop, persons may submit written comments to Donald C. Smith, Esq., Senior Division Counsel, Division of Industrial Relations, 3360 W. Sahara Ave., #250, Las Vegas, Nevada 89102 or by email to donaldcsmith@dir.nv.gov.
+The Division invites representatives of regulated businesses and the public to attend the public hearing and/or prepare written and/or oral comments concerning the proposed regulations.
+A copy of the proposed language for LCB File No. R044-20, may be downloaded at the Nevada Occupational Safety and Health Administration website: http://dir.nv.gov/OSHA/Home.
+Before the Public Hearing, persons may submit written comments to Donald C. Smith, Esq., Senior Division Counsel, Division of Industrial Relations, 3360 W. Sahara Avenue, #250, Las Vegas, Nevada 89102 or by email to donaldcsmith@dir.nv.gov.
+If no person who is directly affected by the proposed regulation appears to make oral comments, the Division may proceed immediately to act upon any written submissions.